Getting Around Krabi

 Getting around Krabi is straightforward, with a variety of transport options available.

-There are taxis, tuk tuks, songthaews, motorcycles or scooters, and longtail boats, which are essential for reaching offshore islands and beaches which are only accessible by water.
+There are taxis, tuk tuks, songthaews, motorcycles or scooters, and longtail boats, which are essential for reaching offshore islands and beaches that are only accessible by water.

-If you prefer to organise your transfer from Krabi International Airport in advance, you can pre-book your transfer with our friends at Easy Day Thailand.
+If you prefer to organise your transfer from Krabi International Airport in advance, you can pre-book your airport transfer online before leaving home.

 Renting a car or motorbike is one of the best ways to explore Krabi province and all the mainland attractions at your own pace.